Dead Butt Syndrome: It’s a Real Thing! What You Should Know

 How to Combat Dead Butt Syndrome

-Fortunately, there are ways you can treat a “dead” butt without any type of medication or surgery.
+Fortunately, you do NOT need a butt transplant!
+There are ways you can treat a “dead” butt without any type of medication or surgery.
 The solution begins with making the following adjustments in your daily routine.

 Proper Sitting Posture

 Just like there is a proper position to poop, there’s a proper position to work.
 To start, take a look at how you’re sitting.
-If you’re hunched over your laptop on a bed or couch, it’s time to get an office desk and chair.
+If you’re hunched over your laptop on a couch or slumped over a low monitor at the office, it’s time to upgrade your workspace.
+Ergonomic chairs, desks, laptop stands, and lamps make a huge difference.

-Improper posture, such as slumping or slouching, can misalign your spine and cause several other problems with your joints.
+Improper posture can misalign your spine and cause several other problems with your joints.
 The ideal sitting position is with both feet on the floor, shoulders relaxed, and elbows at your sides between a 90 and 120 degree angle.
 Additionally your chair should be well-cushioned to support your hips, thighs, and back.

-Anyone who plans to sit for several hours throughout the day for work needs the best back and butt support system.
+Anyone who plans to sit for several hours throughout the day for work needs a solid back and butt support system.

 Daily Stretching

-Incorporate stretching into your daily routine.
+Stretching isn’t just for exercise warmups!
+Incorporate stretching into your daily routine safely activates your muscles for movement.
 Get up for about 5 minutes or so per hour to do some leg stretches at your desk.
 A helpful alternative: get a standing desk.
-Not only can it help prevent gluteal amnesia, but a study shows it can also boost productivity.
+Not only can it help prevent gluteal amnesia, but studies show it can also boost productivity.

 Increased Activity